chaos-mesh/rfcs/text/2020-10-22-authn-and-authz-on-chaos-dashboard.md

 ### Create new users

-System administrators could create user with certain username and permissions, then a user will be create, and token also shown on the UI.
+Chaos dashboard do NOT provide any features about creating user.
+System administrators should manually create `ServiceAccount` with certain username, then bind to a `Role`.

 ### Implementation references